helpermethod/graalvm-native-image-toolchain/README.md

 # GraalVM Native Image Toolchain

-This GitHub Action sets up a complete toolchain for building GraalVM Native Image applications, including
+This GitHub Action sets up a collection of tools for building GraalVM Native Image applications, including

 * GraalVM
 * Native Image
 * Developer Command Prompt for Microsoft Visual C++ (Windows only)

-No more forgetting to install the native-image executable, no more including the wrong GitHub Action to prepare your Windows environment!

 # Usage

-Just include the `GraalVM Native Image Toolchain Action` and run your build tool of choice.
+Add the `GraalVM Native Image Toolchain Action` to your workflow and run your build tool of choice.

 ```yml
 jobs: